ryttuo/native-js-restful/README.md

 This is a example how to use native javascript and show user list from a restful API, is only to get data NOT to send updates to the API.

-NO libraires, no frameworks is pure javascript
+NO libraries, no frameworks is pure javascript

 The basic idea is get users from http://jsonplaceholder.typicode.com/users and then get user post from "http://jsonplaceholder.typicode.com/posts"